michaelma4/AmuletOfBountyAlerter/README.md

-# Example
+# Amulet Of Bounty Alerter
-An example greeter plugin
+This plugin will alert you when you're not wearing your Amulet of bounty